Parameters, variables, and functors

-The escape.core.objects module provides methods to create variables, parameters, functors and kernels.
+The escape.core.objects module provides methods to create variables, parameters, and functors.

 Model parameters